milanaryal/config/README.md

 $ eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"

 # Install the Homebrew dependencies if you have sudo access:
-$ sudo apt-get install build-essential
+$ sudo apt install -y build-essential

 # We recommend that you install GCC:
 $ brew install gcc